dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 and still be constant is `String.length`, and it's very hard to make that integer satisfy a context type of `String`.
-The only other selector which can follow complete constant expression and still be constant is the not-null check `!`, which is rarerly useful in constant expressions._
+The only other selector which can follow complete constant expression and still be constant is the not-null check `!`, which is rarely useful in constant expressions._

 A static member shorthand expression should be a _potentially constant_